rwakulszowa/takie-o/README.md

 Separating the two should make it a bit easier to maintain the code. `lib/` uses different build and testing tools than `app/`.
 There's no point using a UI testing framework to test plain functions.

+TODO:

+- read about pnpm workspaces + parcel
+- load the SQLite DB, instead of parsing CSVs